 Maybe you become irritable or intolerant, perhaps you get headaches or palpitations, maybe racing or anxious thoughts or perhaps it’s a change in behavior.
 What tell-tale change can you use as an indicator in future?

-For me, it's is feeling overwhelmed, that things are out of control and/or unable to think straight, crowded in mind.
+For me, it's feeling overwhelmed, that things are out of control and/or unable to think straight, crowded in mind.

 Whenever I have those canaries singing, I know its time to review my activities (both drainers and sustainers) and take action.